MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/conversation-messages.md

 > [!NOTE]
 > * Read receipts for bots doesn’t support team, channel, group chat, and user:user:bot chat, it works only in user:bot chat.
-> * A bot doesn't receive the read-receipt event if a [tenant admin](/messaging-policies-in-teams#messaging-policy-settings) or [user](/office/use-read-receipts-for-messages-in-microsoft-teams-free-439d151a-e4e9-4f05-a1a6-340aa5d587e9) disables the read receipts setting.
+> * A bot doesn't receive the read receipt event if a [tenant admin](/messaging-policies-in-teams.md#messaging-policy-settings) or [user](/office/use-read-receipts-for-messages-in-microsoft-teams-free-439d151a-e4e9-4f05-a1a6-340aa5d587e9) disables the read receipts setting.

-To receive read-receipts for your bot ensure the following:
+To receive read receipts for your bot ensure the following:

-* Read-receipt setting is turned on for the tenant.
+* Read receipt setting is turned on for the tenant.
 * [RSC permission `ChatMessageReadReceipt.Read.Chat` is added to your app manifest.](#rsc-permission-for-read-receipts)
 * [Override the method `OnTeamsReadReceiptAsync` with `IsMessageRead` handler.](#override-onteamsreadreceiptasync)

-#### RSC permission for read-receipts
+#### RSC permission for read receipts

 Add the [RSC](~/graph-api/rsc/resource-specific-consent.md#rsc-permissions-for-a-chat-or-meeting) `ChatMessageReadReceipt.Read.Chat` permission in the [app manifest](~/resources/schema/manifest-schema.md), as follows: